 How to identify food allergens in your products

-Step one: obtain an accurate list of all ingredients for each food product you produce (including compound ingredients and processing aids).
+Obtain an accurate list of all ingredients for each food product you produce (including compound ingredients and processing aids).